 We performed a comparison between Cloudera Distribution for Hadoop and Vertica based on real PeerSpot user reviews.

-Find out in this report how the two NoSQL Databases solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."In terms of scalability, if you have enough hardware you can scale out.
-Scalability doesn't have any issues."
+Find out in this report how the two NoSQL Databases solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product provides better data processing features than other tools."

 "The most valuable feature is that I can use CDH for almost all use cases across all industries, including the financial sector, public sector, private retailers, and so on."